 - Look for an addiction treatment center that offers methadone detox and therapy

-Treatment Options Available for Methadone Addiction
+Which Treatment Options are Available for Methadone Addiction?

 Methadone dependence is often treated using a tapering schedule to help patients avoid withdrawal symptoms and lower their risk for relapse.
 Some patients may stay on methadone maintenance therapy for life to avoid relapse, though most treatment centers will continue with methadone tapering until patients are no longer using the medication.
 A methadone tapering schedule can last anywhere between several weeks and months, depending on a patient’s tolerance level.

 Because many methadone abusers are people who started taking the drug as a treatment for opioid addiction, it is essential to take this into account when continuing recovery.
 Patients might need to be placed in an inpatient program if they were in outpatient care while they were abusing the drug.
 This can help them avoid the issue of temptation while trying to overcome their addiction.